Revisiting Transformation Invariant Geometric Deep Learning: An Initial Representation Perspective: Experiments

 Though GAT achieves similar results as \model in the \textbf{None} setting, it performs poorly when transformations are applied.
 The results show that GAT is most sensitive to translation and scaling since the range of input features differs significantly compared to the coordinates seen during training.
 The results are consistent with the literature~\cite{tang2020towards}.
 In contrast, our \model model does not suffer this issue and greatly outperforms GAT.

 There are still gaps between learning-based methods and the specialized solver LHK3, and the gap grows larger as the problem size grows.
 These results indicate that novel neural networks and training strategies are still needed to advance further the study of learning to solve combinatorial optimizations.
+Note that though the existing dedicated solvers may lead to better results for certain problems at the current stage, we believe it is important to continue the study of machine learning based combinatorial optimization methods with potential benefits including scalability to extremely large-scale instances, generalization to new problems, inspiring new solvers, etc~\cite{smith1999neural,bengio2020machine}.
 Since \model is simple and general, we expect \model to be easily extended to these yet-to-come methods.
 Future studies may only concern the \textbf{None} case to design more powerful architectures and let \model handle the transformation invariance problem.

+We also plot the output route of GAT and \model for one example instance of TSP-20 in Figure~\ref{fig:TSP}.
+The figure clearly demonstrates the importance of maintaining transformation invariance and the efficacy of \modelns.